 - Take up less floor space than a rectangular design.

-- Some models have reversable doors for left or right entry.
+- Some models have reversible doors for left or right entry

 Barrier-free showers have a fixed shower door panel near the shower head.